 This is the human cost of rare disease.

 There are other costs, too.
-Multiple trips to the hospital emergency department and several surgeries JUST IN THE PAST YEAR cost hundreds of thousands of dollars.
+Multiple trips to the hospital emergency department and several surgeries in a single year cost hundreds of thousands of dollars.
 The saddest part is that none of these expensive treatments addressed the root cause of Taylor’s illness; they only treated her symptoms.

 Taylor is just one example, but the impact of rare disease is unmistakable.
 My sister deserves better, as do the millions of Americans suffering from a rare disease.